For Autumn and Spring Conditions

 Water Resistant and Waterproof Cycling Clothing

 Totally waterproof garments, on the other hand, are better for using in persistent rainfall but can sometimes come at the expense of losing a little in the way of breathability.
-Then again, the holy grail of lightweight, packable, breathable and waterproof does exist in the Gore Wear Shakedry Range.
+Then again, the holy grail is a garment that is lightweight, packable, breathable and waterproof.

 Protect Your Extremities

 A cycling cap can help protect your head from rainfall while the peak provides shade for your eyes.
 What’s more, a cap takes up very little space in your pocket should you choose to take it off.
-Consider the Gore Wear C5 Gore-Tex Shakedry Cap, with a membrane construction allowing you to literally shake off the beads of moisture, whether that be rain or sweat.
+Consider a cap with a membrane construction allowing you to literally shake off the beads of moisture, whether that be rain or sweat.

 Want to know more about protecting your extremities?
 Read our guide here.